 Executive compensation is the responsibility of the Board of Directors of Morguard, supported by the Human Resources, Compensation and Pension Committee ("Compensation Committee").
-The Corporation delivered strong results in 2019, demonstrating solid operational and financial performance surpassing its core financial and operating targets.
-Total revenues increased by 3% to \$1.2 billion, net operating income increased by 1.5% to \$556 million, and funds from operations per common share increased to \$22.23 or 9.4% over the prior year.
+The Corporation's results in 2020 were impacted by the outbreak of the novel strain of the coronavirus (COVID-19") resulting in governments enacting emergency measures to contain the spread of the virus.
+These measures, which include the implementation of travel bans, closure of non-essential businesses, self-imposed quarantine periods and social distancing, have caused an economic slowdown and material disruption to business.
 The Corporation's primary business strategy is to acquire a diversified portfolio of commercial and multi-suite residential real estate assets both for its own account and for its institutional clients and to generate stable and increasing cash flow and asset value by improving the performance of its real estate investment portfolio.

-The Compensation Committee considered the financial performance of the Corporation in 2019, in addition to relevant criteria described in more detail below and believe that the executive compensation decisions reached are appropriate.
-The Chief Executive Officer, Chief Financial Officer and the other qualifying most highly compensated executive officers (as defined in the regulation under the Securities Act (Ontario)) of the Corporation (the "Named Executive Officers" or "NEOs") did not have personal quantitative or qualitative goals set for 2019; however the Board had approved 2019 budget targets in line with the 2018 results for the Corporation which were exceeded on most measures.
+The Compensation Committee considered the unprecedented economic environment and financial performance of the Corporation in 2020, in addition to relevant criteria described in more detail below and believe that the executive compensation decisions reached are appropriate.
+The Chief Executive Officer, Chief Financial Officer and the other qualifying most highly compensated executive officers (as defined in the regulation under the Securities Act (Ontario)) of the Corporation (the "Named Executive Officers" or "NEOs") did not have personal quantitative or qualitative goals set for 2020; however the Board approves budget targets for the Corporation on an annual basis.
+Due to the economic impact of the global pandemic, most measures were not met in 2020.

 As a policy, salaries and incentives are reviewed from time to time.
-For 2019, Named Executive Officers received an increase of approximately 2.50 percent.
-Short term incentive targets remained at their 2018 levels of 150 percent of base for the Chief Executive Officer and up to 60 percent of base salary for the Chief Financial Officer and other NEOs.
+For 2020, Named Executive Officers, received an average 6.1% base salary increase.
+Short term incentive targets remained at or below their 2019 levels of up to 150 percent of base for the Chief Executive Officer and up to 60 percent of base salary for the Chief Financial Officer and other NEOs.